Slideshow Pictures: Ovarian Cancer Symptoms, Stages, Treatments and Risks

 Ovarian Cancer Survival Rates

-Ovarian cancer can be a frightening diagnosis, with 5-year relative survival rates that range from 89% to 18% for epithelial ovarian cancer, depending on the stage when the cancer was found.
-But keep in mind that these odds are based on women diagnosed from 1988 to 2001.
-The treatments and outlook may be better for people diagnosed today.
-For LMP tumors, the five-year relative survival rates range from 99% to 77%.
+Five-year survival rates for ovarian cancer range widely, from 18% to 89%, depending on the stage of the cancer when it was diagnosed.
+However, these odds were based on women diagnosed from 1988 to 2001, and treatments are constantly improving, so the odds may be better for women diagnosed today.
+For LMP tumors, five-year survival rates range from 77 to 99%.

 Ovarian Cancer Surgery